 How To Balance Your General and Specific Training

-Some athletes are born stronger than others.
-If you were constantly picked last for dodgeball, there is a good chance you should be focusing more of your time on Maximal Sprints and Seated Hill Repeats in the early part of your season.
-The athletes who are gifted with good force production have greater athletic potential than athletes with limited force production.
+As unfair as it is, some athletes are born stronger than others.
+If you were constantly picked last for dodgeball, there is a good chance you should be focusing more of your time on maximal sprints and seated hill repeats in the early part of your season.

-If you are someone who scores well on the one-minute Power Profile Chart, you should spend more time doing the Seated Hill Repeats and Low Cadence Extended Efforts in the off-season.
+If you score well on the one-minute Power Profile Chart, you should spend more time doing the seated hill repeats and low cadence extended efforts in the off-season.

 The best part of adding these sessions to your training routine is that they will help you run faster off the bike.
 Simply riding your bike in an aerobic zone does little to condition your body for the demands of your race.

-In closing, if you have not had a professional bike fit or if you experience knee pain while doing any of these three workouts, then I wouldn’t recommend you do them without consulting a coach, or modify accordingly.
+In closing, if you have not had a professional bike fit or if you experience knee pain while doing any of these three workouts, then I wouldn’t recommend you do them without consulting a coach or modifying them accordingly.